 The Club’s activities, although primarily flying training and private hire, also include aerial work such as fire-spotting and aerial photography.
 The Club has conducted a fire patrol over the Latrobe Valley during the summer period for the last quarter-century.

 Since its first Aerial Pageant in 1950, the Club has run a large number of aviation events both at the Latrobe Regional Airport and other locations throughout Gippsland.

 Over the years the Club has trained many hundreds of pilots, from all walks of life – students, nurses, teachers, farmers, businessmen, construction workers, doctors, etc – ranging in age from sixteen to sixty.
 Most have learnt to fly for sport or recreation; some for business and travel, and others have made flying their careers.

 Pilots who learnt to fly with Latrobe Valley Aero Club are now flying international and domestic airlines, with the Armed Forces, Commuter Airlines, charter and flying training activities, and aerial agricultural operations.

-The Club has fostered and encouraged a many of the organisations that are established on Latrobe Airport, including No. 426 Squadron Australian Air Force Cadets (formerly No 26 Flight Air Training Corps), Gippsland Aeronautics (now GippsAero), East Coast Aviation, Latrobe Flying Museum and the Latrobe Valley Sport Aircraft Club and the Latrobe Valley Gliding Club.
+The Club has fostered and encouraged many of the organisations that are established at Latrobe Regional Airport, including No 426 Squadron Australian Air Force Cadets (formerly No 26 Flight Air Training Corps), Gippsland Aeronautics (GippsAero), East Coast Aviation, Latrobe Valley Sport Aircraft Club and the Latrobe Valley Model Aircraft Club.